Research

 Action 6.1

-Enhance essential processes and offices to support research including Human Resources, Information Technology, Grants and Contracts and Finance.
+Enhance and streamline essential processes and offices to support research including Human Resources, Information Technology, Grants and Contracts, Finance, Office of Clinical Research.
 Ensure timely research faculty and staff hiring.
 Reduce the time to initiation for industry sponsored clinical trials.

-Metric(s): Measure and reduce time for recruitment from ad to onboard; Track the time for clinical trial start up; Collaborate with support services to develop research-oriented responses.
+Metric(s): With HR, measure and reduce time for recruitment from ad to onboard; With OCR, track and report the time for clinical trial start up, and use of OnCore, Epic, Florence and other clinical research tools.
+Collaborate with support services to develop research-oriented responses. sIRB.
+Meet with Development.

 Status: